quangd42/viet-corpus/README.md

 ### Notes

-All output will be stored in `/data` inside project folder.
-You can copy the output json corpora there to your genkey folder to for further usage.
+All outputs will be stored in `/data` inside project folder.
+You can copy the outputted json corpora there to your genkey folder for further usage.